 Data collation and analysis Development of a plan based on the training needs analysis.
 Any barriers to completion?
 None identified.
 Is the recommendation 'proposed closed'?
 No leave open If so, please provide sufficient narrative and evidence to support closure i.e. explain how the recommendation has been achieved and provide - documents, performance reports; anything that proves the recommendation has been met.
-OCCUPTATIONAL HEALTH SUBSTANTIAL ASSURANCE June 2024 1.
-Presenting KPIs after the implementation of Cority Low Priority Recommendation: The Unit should consider how the new source data from the clinical management system can be presented.
+OCCUPTATIONAL HEALTH 1.
+Presenting KPIs after the Low Priority Recommendation : The Unit should consider how the new source data from the clinical management system can be presented.
 If new KPIs are necessary, these should be reported to Senior Management.
-Initial Management Response: Cority data is being worked on (new system) and there have been several discussions with the PowerBi and data analyst team about how best to present this data to future boards.
-Responsible Person: Tim Ellis - Head of Occupational Health and Wellbeing Target Date: January 2025 UPDATE October: What has been achieved?
-Cority is now producing data.
-What is left to complete?
-Work ongoing with PowerBi and business analyst team to get this into format required for specific boards Any barriers to completion?
-Getting business analyst support has been challenging but progress has been made in this area.
-Is the recommendation 'proposed closed'?
-No remains open - looking to submit evidence to support closure in the new year.
-2. Gap Analysis for Target Operating Model and Action Plan Low Priority Recommendation: The Force should consider conducting a Gap Analysis between their current operating standards and the updated Oscar Kilo Enhanced Standards (Level 2) and develop an action plan to ensure compliance.
-Initial Management Response: As with all forces, the Oscar Kilo team have now put the new standards into the Blue Light Wellbeing Framework (replacing the previous Foundation standards).
+SUBSTANTIAL ASSURANCE implementation of Cority Initial Management Response: Cority data is being worked on (new system) and there have been several discussions with the PowerBi and data analyst team about how best to present this data to future boards.
+June 2024 Responsible Person: Tim Ellis - Head of Occupational Health and Wellbeing Target Date: 1st January 2025 Target Bate.
+1 Gariaary 2020 UPDATE October: Update requested 4 times - last one on the 8th October 2024 2.
+Consodering Gap Analysis for Low Priority Recommendation : The Force should consider conducting a Gap Analysis between their current operating standards and the updated Oscar Kilo Enhanced Standards (Level 2) and develop an action plan to ensure compliance.
+Target Operating Initial Management Response: As with all forces, the Oscar Kilo team have now put the new standards into the Blue Model Light Wellbeing Framework (replacing the previous Foundation standards).
 I agree we need a gap analysis exercise conducting against the new standards.
 The HMICFRS inspection due shortly will include the Foundation standards, so after this we will be focusing on the new standards.
-Responsible Person: Tim Ellis - Head of Occupational Health and Wellbeing Target Date: January 2025 UPDATE October: What has been achieved?
-Oscar Kilo & the Blue Light Wellbeing Framework (BLWF) - a gap analysis with RAG rating has been completed and reported to People Board.
-What is left to complete?
-Specific areas of development have been allocated to key contacts to take forward.
+Responsible Person: Tim Ellis - Head of Occupational Health and Wellbeing Target Date: 1st September 2024 UPDATE October: Update requested 4 times - last one on the 8th October 2024 COUNTER FRAUD and WHISTLEBLOWING 1.
+Fraud Training High Priority Recommendation: The Force should carry out a training needs analysis to establish which areas of the organisation have a higher risk and fraud and need specific / tailored training.
+SUBSTANTIAL ASSURANCE The Force should ensure that there is an appropriate provision of training to meet the needs of the organisation highlighted from the training needs analysis.
+June 2024 The delivery of all training should be monitored centrally for its effectiveness and completion rates and regularly reviewed to ensure it is meeting the needs of the organisation.
+Initial Management Response: Engaged with Change Team to assist in this area.
+Accept that the current training package needs updating.
+This will allow for self-updating from within the department and will work with IT to make this auditable.
+Responsible Person: D/Supt Alison Tompkins, Head of Professional Standards and D/Insp Esther Scott Target Date: 31st March 2025 UPDATE October 2024: